-On July 16, 2003, Liggett granted an unaffiliated third party an option to purchase Liggett's former manufacturing facility and other excess real estate in Durham, North Carolina with a net book value at September 30, 2003 of approximately \$1,373.
+In July 2003, Liggett granted an unaffiliated third party an option to purchase Liggett's former manufacturing facility and other excess real estate in Durham, North Carolina with a net book value at March 31, 2004 of approximately \$1,342.
 The option agreement permits the purchaser to acquire the property, during a period of up to two years, at a purchase price of \$14,000 if the closing occurs by August 23, 2004 and \$15,000 if the closing occurs thereafter during the term of the option.
-Liggett has received option fees of \$750, of which \$550 is refundable if the purchaser terminates the agreement prior to January 12, 2004.
-Liggett will be entitled to receive additional option fees of up to \$750 during the remaining option period.
-The option fees will generally be creditable against the purchase price and are refundable in part upon termination of the agreement.
+Liggett has received option fees of \$1,000, of which \$250 is refundable if the purchaser terminates the agreement prior to August 23, 2004.
+Liggett will be entitled to receive additional option fees of up to \$500 during the remaining option period.
+The option fees will generally be creditable against the purchase price.
 The purchaser is currently conducting due diligence, and there can be no assurance the sale of the property will occur.

-The Company took an \$18,752 non-cash asset impairment charge during the third quarter of 2003 in conjunction with the closing of Vector Tobacco's Timberlake, North Carolina facility of which \$17,968 relates to machinery and equipment.
+The Company recorded an \$18,752 non-cash asset impairment charge during the third quarter of 2003 in conjunction with the closing of Vector Tobacco's Timberlake, North Carolina facility of which \$17,968 relates to machinery and equipment.
 (See Note 2.)
+Vector Tobacco has entered into negotiations to sell the Timberlake facility, including all equipment not relocated to Mebane.